zhenging/hist207b/notes/05_industrial_transformation/outline.md

 + Power shift from workers to Management
 + Alienation

->ES2.
+>ES 2.
 Robert Kanigel, The One Best Way: Frederick Winslow Taylor and the Enigma of Efficiency (Viking, 1977) From the dust cover of the book:

 Obsessive/compulsive
 Some industrial pushing back on Taylorism

->ES3.
+>ES 3.
 Conclusion to the industrial transformation of work

 ### 2. Agriculture
 Industrial Revolution = mechanization of Agriculture